Luger-Lab/MD-simulations/README.md

    *prep your pdb in pdb_prep, then move the prmtop out to same level as all the directories, run all simulations from the scripts directory

-1. create Hpya + 30bp DNA pdb by deleting two other monomers and trimming DNA from Hpya nucleosome model in Chimera
+1. (just prepping pdb here) create Hpya + 30bp DNA pdb by deleting two other monomers and trimming DNA from Hpya nucleosome model in Chimera
     - sequence = ATCAATTAAAGCGTTCTACGGCGTTTTTGA
     - output: hpya_DNA.pdb